 Add as many mapping rules as you require by clicking the [Add mapping] button.

-5. Optional: Assign leads to Marketo Engage lists
+- Optional: Assign leads to Adobe Marketo Engage lists.

 Matched or created leads based of profiles in the segment can optionally be assigned to Marketo Engage lists.

 BlueConic can also be allowed to keep list membership in sync with segment membership by removing leads from Marketo Engage lists when they are no longer in the selected BlueConic segment.
-Activate the checkbox if you want this.
+Activate the "Remove leads..." checkbox to do this.

 Connections can be added to Objectives, allowing for privacy management of the information that is being picked up.
 A connection will only process the profiles of visitors who have consented to at least one of the objectives that the connection is linked to.